-13 In this Report, references to "Rate Filings" shall mean all filings made under Insurance Article, Title 11, including new and revised rates, rating rules, policy forms and supplementary rate information.
+12 In this Report, references to "Rate Filings" shall mean all filings made under Insurance Article, Title 11, including new and revised rates, rating rules, policy forms and supplementary rate information.

-14 Several of these are discussed in greater detail later in the Report.
+13 Several of these are discussed in greater detail later in the Report.

-15 Md.
+14 Md.
 Code Ann., Ins.
 Art. § 27-1001, effective October 1, 2007.

-issues that potentially impact a number of consumers and to assess the existence of patterns of insurer conduct contrary to the insurance laws.
-The complaints primarily relate to the cancellation or non-renewal of coverage, increase in premiums, modifications of coverage, claim denials or claim settlements.
+or non-renewal of coverage, increase in premiums, modifications of coverage, claim denials or claim settlements.

 It has become the practice of the Division to issue its own explanatory letter and printed materials to the majority of individuals who have received MIA determination letters.
-16 The Division's letter explains that a staff member is available to discuss a consumer's right to an administrative hearing and explains applicable statutory and regulatory frameworks for hearings.
+15 The Division's letter explains that a staff member is available to discuss a consumer's right to an administrative hearing and explains applicable statutory and regulatory frameworks for hearings.
 Through calls from consumers who have received the Division's letter, the Division obtains additional information about company practices beyond the information detailed in the determination letters themselves.
 The Division's review of the determination letters and its conversations with affected consumers has provided an opportunity to understand the broader impact of insurers' procedures and policies in making underwriting and claims decisions.